The Girl Who Goes

 Our smartphone cameras are better than ever these days — but what if you want to take your photography to the next level on your long-awaited trip?
 Then you may be in the market for a Digital Single-Lens Reflex camera (DSLR).

 If you’re an amateur or hobby photographer, you may not see the point in spending hundreds of dollars on the newest model.
 I tend to agree with you!
-So before I went to Spain last year, I decided to buy myself a used DSLR on eBay.
+So before I went on my first-ever solo trip, I decided to buy myself a used DSLR on eBay.
 Was it risky?
 You bet.
 But did it pay off?
 Definitely.

 Although I ended up saving approximately $500 when compared to a similar newer model, buying a high-dollar item from eBay should not be taken lightly.
 Check out my top tips for making sure you score a great used-camera deal.